Shiranle07/Fakebook_Server/README.md

 ```

 ### 4. Start the "AP_Project - Ex2 web"/"Faceapp"
-Make a clone to "AP_Project - Ex2 web"/"Faceapp" and start the app using the appropriate command depending on the application you chose to use
+Clone the repository "AP_Project - Ex2 web"/"Faceapp" and start the app using the appropriate command depending on the application you chose to use

 ## Workflow